-Stair towers may be proprietary systems or constructed in tube and fitting.

-- Where constructed from tube and fitting, the following requirements apply. - Stair treads that rely on a scaffolding clip for stability (see right) are not permitted, instead, a tube and fitting tower may support a proprietary stair unit - Stair towers over 1.5m tall, must be designed by a competent scaffold designer. - Where the scaffold contractor Is proposing to use their own design, this must be agreed by the PD prior to use on site.

-Where proprietary stair towers are used to access a scaffold, the following requirements apply

-- The manufacturer's instructions for erection, dismantling and use must be followed and available on site - Scaffolders must have been trained in the use of the system - Site management teams must have been trained in its inspection. - The system must be physically secured to a structure or scaffolding in accordance with the manufacturers guidance.
+- Stair towers may be proprietary systems or constructed in tube and fitting. - Where constructed from tube and fitting, the following requirements apply. - Stair treads that rely on a scaffolding clip for stability (see right) are not permitted, instead, a tube and fitting tower may support a proprietary stair unit. - Stair towers over 1.5m tall, must be designed by a competent scaffold designer. - Where proprietary stair towers are used to access a scaffold, the following requirements apply - The manufacturer's instructions for erection, dismantling and use must be followed and available on site - Scaffolders must have been trained in the use of the system - Site management teams must have been trained in its inspection. - The system must be physically secured to a structure or scaffolding in accordance with the manufacturers guidance. - Stair towers may be proprietary systems or constructed in tube and fitting. - Where constructed from tube and fitting, the following requirements apply.